Bogor–Ciawi–Sukabumi Toll Road: Sections

-The toll road section I is expected to be fully operational by 2019.
-The cost of this toll road is about Rp 7.7 trillion.
+Section I of the toll road has been fully operational since 2019.
+The cost of this toll road is estimated at around Rp 7.7 trillion.

+Section II of the toll road was inaugurated on 4 August 2023, with an estimated project cost of around Rp 3.2 trillion.

+Section III of the toll road is still under-construction, and scheduled for its completion on 2nd terms of 2026.

+Section IV of the toll road still undergoing pre-development and land acquisition.

+The whole toll road is expected to be fully functional by 2028.

 History

 According to BPJT (Indonesian Toll Road Authority), a Concession Toll Road Agreement (PPJT) was initially signed by consortium PT.
 Bukaka Teknik Utama (PT Bukaka Teknik Utama 35%, PT.
 Graha Multitama Sejahtera 32.5%, PT.
 Karya Perkasa Insani 33.5%).

 In 2011, Bakrie group took over the majority shareholder of this toll road segment with PT.
 Trans Jabar Toll as operator.
 The composition of the shareholder were Bakrie Toll Road 60%, PT.
 Marga Sarana Jabar 25%, and PT.
 Bukaka Teknik Utama 15%.

 By the year 2014, MNC group acquired PT Bakrie Toll Road.
 Unfortunately, the Bocimi Toll Road project was not performed well.

 Finally, the progress of this project has been increasing significantly since PT.
 Waskita Toll Road become the shareholder majority of PT.
 Trans Jabar Toll in 2015.
 PT.
 Waskita Toll Road has 81.64% of shareholder while the rest are PT.
 Bukaka Mega Investama and PT.
 Jasa Sarana.